gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 2. [Particle Cloud Account](https://www.particle.io/)

 3. [Azure IoT Central Application](#create-a-free-azure-iot-central-application)
-    - Azure IoT Central is available as a free 7-day trial, or as a Pay-As-You-Go (free for the first 5 devices) service.
+    - Azure IoT Central is available as a free 7-day trial or as a Pay-As-You-Go (free for the first 5 devices) service.

 4. Or you can also use an Azure IoT Hub instead of Azure IoT Central.
 For more information read how to [Create an Azure IoT Hub (Free Tier - limited to 8000 messages per day)](#creating-an-azure-iot-hub-free-tier).